wayfair-archive/awesome-learning/content/lessons/hooks/performance-with-hooks.md

       - 2
       explanation: useCallback returns a memoized version of the function that it is passed.
 The function would only be regenerated if any value of its dependency array changes.
       type: radio
-    - description: What, if anything, is incorrect abou the following implementation of useMemo?
+    - description: What, if anything, is incorrect about the following implementation of useMemo?
 Select all that apply.
       codeSnippet: |
         import React, {useMemo} from 'react';